-In the aftermath of a work-related car accident, it may seem like determining an individual’s employment status as an independent contractor or employee may be insiginificant.
-However, for purposes of obtaining workers compensation benefits to cover medical care related to an injury, such categorization is extremely important as an employee would be entitled to have their medical expenses paid by the workers compensation carrier, while an independent contractor would be responsible for paying their own medical expenses.
+In the aftermath of a work-related car accident, it may be significant to determine the at-fault driver's employment status to see if that are an independent contractor or an employee.
+For purposes of obtaining workers compensation benefits to cover medical care related to an injury, how the driver is categorized at work is extremely important as an employee would be entitled to have their medical expenses paid by the workers compensation carrier, while an independent contractor would be responsible for paying their own medical expenses.

 The distinction between employee v. independent contractor is also important when multiple workers are injured in an accident caused by a co-worker.
-In the case of their employment status categorized as an independent contractor, they could theoretically pursue a claim against the individual under an employers auto liability policy.
-Meanwhile, if the driver is considered an employee, they would be limited to benefits afforded them under the Illinois Workers Compensation Act as an employee can not sue a co-worker or his employer in a civil context.
+If their employment status is categorized as an independent contractor, they could theoretically pursue a claim against the individual under an employers auto liability policy.
+Alternatively, if the driver is considered an employee, they would be limited to benefits afforded them under the Illinois Workers Compensation Act as an employee can not sue a co-worker or his employer in a civil action.

 Employees Injured In Chicago Motor Vehicle Accidents Caused By Third-Parties

-An employee injured in a car, truck, or any other type of motor vehicle collision that is not the fault of themselves or their co-workers may pursue claims for benefits under both the workers compensation act and a claim against the at fault driver (similar to a third-party construction claim).
+An employee injured in a car, truck or any other type of motor vehicle collision that is not their fault or the fault of their co-workers may pursue claims for benefits under both the workers compensation act and a claim against the driver at-fault (similar to a third-party construction claim).